Leqitnyy/skript-tutorials/core-concepts/indentation/functions.md

 function functionName(parameterName: parameterType = defaultValue):
 ```

 They can be named just like variables, so nearly anything you want.
 Avoid `:` and `*`, though, they can mess things up.
 The `parameterType` is the type of the parameter, surprisingly enough.
 This can be any type you want, but should be pretty specific.
-Is it a `player`, or a `number`, or maybe even a `inventory`.
+Is it a `player`, a `number`, or maybe even an `inventory`.
 You can allow lists by making the type plural.
 If you're not sure what type to use, or you want to allow multiple types, use `object`.

 That's a lot, so here's a small example: